nielsenjared/nielsenjared.github.io/content/blog/learn-git-fork-pull-request/index.md

 ![](./images/jared-nielsen-fork-pull-request-01.png)

-A feature I wanted was the ability to add custom meta descriptions for SEO and Open Graph, to get this result:
+A feature I wanted was the ability to add custom meta descriptions for SEO and Open Graph:

 ![](./images/jared-nielsen-fork-pull-request-02.png)

 This tutorial will walk you through the steps I took to implement this functionality in my blog and open a pull request on the GatsbyJS repository.
 You can view the PR at [https://github.com/gatsbyjs/gatsby/pull/11936](https://github.com/gatsbyjs/gatsby/pull/11936
 )
-s

 ## Fork the Repository

 Navigate to the repository you want to fork.
 If this is your first fork, congrats!
 Hit the 'Fork' button in the upper right.
 You will be treated to a delightful animation and redirected back to your account.
 Note that now the repository is prepended with your username, with a link pointing to the source of the fork just below it.

-@TODOD
+@TODO
 ![](./images/jared-nielsen-fork-pull-request-03.png)

 Now clone your fork.